RESTORE+: Addressing Landscape Restoration on Degraded Land in Indonesia and Brazil

 State of implementation/results

-- Approaches and early results from the RESTORE+ project were presented during a side event at the 23rd meeting of the Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA) of the CBD, which took place in Montreal, 25-29 November 2019.
+- Approaches and early results from the RESTORE+ project were presented during a side event at the 23rd meeting of the Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA) of the Convention on Biological Diversity (CBD), which took place in Montreal, 25.-29.11.2019.

-- RESTORE+ presented preliminary results and held a dedicated side event at the XXV IUFRO World Congress in Curitiba, Brazil on 2 October 2019.
+- RESTORE+ presented preliminary results and held a dedicated side event at the XXV IUFRO (International Union of Forest Research Organizations) World Congress in Curitiba, Brazil on 02.10.2019.
 The side event addressed the issue “Tropical Restoration - Can we have it all?
 Trade-offs between production, climate change mitigation and biodiversity”.

-- On 26 November 2019, RESTORE+ launched a national campaign in Jakarta, to identify landscape restoration potential by using the tailor-made crowdsourcing platform Urundata (accessible from www.urundata.id) built by the project consortium.
+- On 26.11.2019, RESTORE+ launched a national campaign in Jakarta, to identify landscape restoration potential by using the tailor-made crowdsourcing platform Urundata (accessible from urundata.id) built by the project consortium.

-- Since successfully launching the first campaign, close to 1000 active contributors and universities across the country participated in the activities which resulted in close to 4 million interpretations of high-resolution satellite images that will be used for mapping Indonesia’s restoration potential.
+- Since successfully launching the first campaign, more than 1000 active contributors and universities across the country participated in the activities, which resulted in more than 4 million interpretations of high-resolution satellite images that will be used for mapping Indonesia’s restoration potential.

 - All details on the publications and further information can be found on the project website: www.restoreplus.org